SomethinTechie/tic-tac-toe-laravel/README.md

 This web application allows users to play the game of Tic-Tac-Toe.
 The frontend is built using React.js, providing a dynamic and interactive user interface, while the backend is powered by Laravel, offering a RESTful API for game management.

 Features
-Play Tic-Tac-Toe against another AI foe.
+Play Tic-Tac-Toe against an AI foe.
 Simple and intuitive user interface.
 API endpoints for managing game state.
 Installation